gabeklein/entangled-io/README.md

   > No more `let d = date && new Date(date);` nonsense. <br/>
   > `Map` & `Set` are also in the works; arbitary class types too eventually.
 - **Type signatures are preserved!**
-  > Because you simply "import" actual server functions, your IDE remains aware of their signature, and so covers typical blind-spots for autocomplete and error detection. 👀
+  > Because you simply "import" actual server functions, your IDE remains aware of their signature, and so covers the typical blind-spot for autocomplete and error detection.
 - Errors thrown by the server (in development) are merged with ones thrown on the client
   > Sometimes, it can be inconvenient or even impossible to inspect console output from where your functions are running, such as within a container or serverless environment.
 This make that a non-issue via shared stack-trace. <br/><sub>&nbsp;(TBD, but I'm working on it!)</sub>